In this article we will elaborate on common use cases that require synchronization:

 Issue tracker synchronization is valuable because it creates a better way of working together across a huge variety of scenarios.

 1. Working with external teams & subcontractors

-Your customer-facing team logs issues in one system and external subcontractors do the same in another system.
-These subcontractors play an important role in resolving these issues and you need to collaborate regularly.
+Your customer-facing team logs issues in one system, and external subcontractors do the same in another system.
+These subcontractors play an important role in resolving these issues, and you need to collaborate regularly.

-How can your team deal with multiple issues efficiently when some of the issue information is maintained into 3rd party systems?
+How can your team deal with multiple issues efficiently when some issue information is maintained into 3rd party systems?
 There is the risk that you miss details, get confused by different reference numbers, and need to manually interact to resolve every issue.